-\begin{remark} These statements can also be deduced from several analogous results formulated within the framework of Cartan geometries.
-If we were considering orbits of all local conformal vector fields, the stratification result is proved in \cite[Section 4]{me.frobenius}.
+\begin{remark} These statements can also be deduced from several analogous results formulated in the framework of Cartan geometries.
+For orbits of all local conformal vector fields, the stratification result is proved in \cite[Sec.4]{me.frobenius}.
 A Frobenius theorem, the key part in this theory, is also proved in \cite{pecastaing.frobenius} for enhanced Cartan geometries, which include geometric structures such as $[g] \cup \{Y\}$.
 The setting is in $\mathcal{C}^{\infty}$ regularity and the conclusions are valid over an open-dense subset.
-However, the method of \cite{me.frobenius} are easily adaptable to this context, and yield a Frobenius theorem for compact, real-analytic, enhanced Cartan geometries, valid on entire manifold, which is exactly what is needed here. \end{remark}
+However, the method of \cite{me.frobenius} are easily adaptable to this context, and yield a Frobenius theorem for compact, real-analytic, enhanced Cartan geometries, valid on the entire manifold, which is exactly what is needed here. \end{remark}